-I only made sugar-free honey for a short time, when the only source for me was on-line.
-It was very pricey on-line!
-Just recently, my Walmart has started carrying Honey Tree sugar-free honey and I find it pretty tasty!
-So I’m not having to make my own anymore.
-This is the recipe I used when I was making it from scratch.
+I only made this when I was about to run out of my store bought Honey-Tree brand of sugar-free honey and didn’t want to drive in to Austin or wait to order it on-line.
+It was quite pricey on-line, too!
+Just recently, my local Walmart has started carrying Honey Tree brand of sugar-free honey and since it’s pretty tasty, I just buy it nowadays.
+But for any of you who would like a recipe to “stretch those dollars” and get a lot more honey out of just one little jar, this is the recipe I used when I was making it some tome ago.
 This is actually a recipe (slightly modified) of a very talented cook, Birgit Kerr on Birgit’s Daily Bytes.
 Her original recipe can be seen here: http://birgitkerr.blogspot.com/search?q=sugar-free+honey .
-I decided to post my version here because a number of my readers have asked me how I make my imitation honey.
-I always give Birgit credit for this wonderful creation.
-Since my Walmart may not carry the Honey Tree forever (they often drop products), I’m keeping this recipe just in case I ever have to go back to making my own.
+I decided to post my version here because a number of my readers have asked me how to make it when it is not available where they live.
+I must give Birgit credit for my inspiration on this wonderful creation.
+Since my Walmart may not carry the Honey Tree forever (they often drop products from their lineup), I’m keeping this recipe just in case I ever have to go back to making my own.
 This recipe is VERY good!
-NOTE TO SELF: buy next bottle of Honey Tree honey before the last 2 T. is used up!!
+NOTE TO SELF: buy next bottle of Honey Tree honey before the last 2 T. is used up!! 🙂

 My revised version of her recipe appears below as a courtesy to my readers.
 I do hope you will all stop by and visit Birgit’s blog.
 This sugar-free honey recipe is but one example of her creativity and skill in the kitchen.